 13:00BST - 17:50BST

-The RMS Annual General Meetings (AGMs) are set to take place virtually on 16 November.
-The day will also include a number of talks given by the Mid-Career Award winners.
+The RMS Annual General Meetings (AGMs) are set to take place virtually on 14 October, 13:00BST - 17:50BST.
+The day will also include a number of talks.

 The Society’s AGMs are free to attend for both members and non-members.

 The meetings taking place on 14 October are as follows: